A Survey on Deep Hashing Methods: Introduction

 \section{Introduction}

-Nearest neighbor search is one of the most fundamental problems in many fields, such as computer vision, recommendation systems, and machine learning.
+Nearest neighbor search is one of the most fundamental problems in various fields including computer vision and machine learning.
 Its purpose is to find the closest point from the dataset to the query based on a certain distance.
-However, when the amount of data is large and the dimensions are high, the time cost of accurately finding the point closest to the query is substantial.
-To solve this problem, people began to pay more attention to approximate nearest neighbor search because in most cases it can meet the search needs and significantly reduce the search complexity.
+Nevertheless, when it comes to high-dimensional and large-scale data, the time cost of accurately finding the sample closest to the query is substantial.
+To tackle the challenge, recent researchers have paid more attention to approximate nearest neighbor search because in most cases it can meet the search needs and significantly reduce the search complexity.

-Hashing is one of the most widely used methods because it is very efficient in terms of computation and storage.
-Its purpose is to convert the original features of high latitudes into low-dimensional hash codes, so that the hash codes of the similar objects are as close as possible, and the hash codes of dissimilar objects are as different as possible.
+Hashing is one of the most widely used methods because it is very efficient in terms of computation and storage~\cite{cantini2021learning}.
+Its purpose is to convert the {high-dimensional features} vectors into low-dimensional hash codes, so that the hash codes of the similar objects are as close as possible, and the hash codes of dissimilar objects are as different as possible.
 The existing hashing methods consist of local sensitive hashing \cite{charikar2002similarity,indyk1998approximate} and learning to hash.
 The purpose of local sensitive hashing is to map the original data into several hash buckets.
 The closer the original distance between objects is, the greater the probability of falling in the same hash bucket.
 Through this mechanism, many algorithms based on locally sensitive hashing have been proposed \cite{broder1997resemblance,broder1997syntactic,dasgupta2011fast,datar2004locality,motwani2006lower,o2014optimal}, which show high superiority in both calculation and storage.
-However, in order to improve the recall rate of search, these methods usually need to build many different hash tables, so their application on particularly large data sets is still limited.
+However, in order to improve the recall rate of search, these methods usually need to build many different hash tables, so their applications on particularly large data sets are still limited.